MattWittbrodt/pet_analysis/README.md

 *Note*: the numbers are arbitrary, but MATLAB does not play friendly with 0's and 1's (which are generally used for binary).
 I like to generally follow the idea of the number coding being essentially 1 = no, 2 = yes (essentially coding as [0,1] binary but +1).

-##### Contrasts File
+##### 2. Contrasts File

 This contrast file is essentially the same as the one from [Step 1](#ind_set_up), so much of the underlying detail will be omitted here.
 The one fix here is that you can have *n* number of factors, so the order of presentation requires attention.
-The number of columns in the excel file is equivalent to: *f(x) = 1 + L1 * L2 * L3 ...
-Ln* where L = the number of levels for each *n* factor.
+The number of columns in the excel file is equivalent to: *f(x)* = *1 + L1* * *L2* * *L3*...*Ln* where L = the number of levels for each *n* factor.
 Therefore, if you have two factors, one with 2 levels (e.g., PTSD vs non-PTSD) and another with 3 levels (e.g., rest, stimulation, trauma) you will need 7 columns (1 for name, 2x3 for contrasts).
 Therefore, each of the 6 data columns will be a unique combination of factor levels.

 The order will also follow a general pattern which also dictates the contrast.
 A nice diagram of these (along with more examples) can be found in the [Glascher and Gitelman paper](https://www.researchgate.net/publication/267779738_Contrast_weights_in_flexible_factorial_design_with_multiple_groups_of_subjects).
 In short, the order will permutate each level of the second factor over the first.
 If we have the same levels as stated above, let PTSD = A1, non-PTSD = A2, Rest = B1, Stimulation = B2, Trauma = B3.
 The order of appearance is then: A1B1 | A1B2 | A1B3 | A2B1 | A2B2 | A2B3.
 However, in general it is best to double check this in the `.SPM` file at the location: `>> SPM.xX.name`.